MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-query-parameters.md

 ![Always allow parameters.](images/me-parameters-always-allow.png)

->[!NOTE]
->This feature is currently not available in Power Query Online.

 For example purposes, you can see the following **Orders** query with the fields **OrderID**, **Units**, and **Margin**.

 ![Sample table for Orders with margin.](images/me-parameters-step-argument-sample-table.png)